Jimmylee4real/Jimmylee4real/README.md

 - 👋 Hi, this is Jimmy Lee from Hong Kong
-- 🏫 I am currently a postgraduate student in FinTech and Financial Analytics
+- 🏫 I have just completed my first master's degree in FinTech and Financial Analytics and currently pursuing another postgraduate studies in HKUST jointed offered by the School of Engineering and the School of Business
 - 👀 I’m interested in Finance, Machine learning, Textual Analysis and High-Frequency trading
 - 🌱 I’m currently learning Python, VBA and SQL.
 In addition, I have had hands-on experience with Power BI tools such as QlikSense and Tableau as well as Alteryx
 - 📫 Please feel free to reach me or simply drop me a message on my linkedin.
 I am always curious and am constantly learning!!!